razmanarif/main/README.md

 # Avoid the dog

-This game was built to practice HTML, CSS, and JavaScript.
+This game was made using HTML, CSS, and JavaScript.
 Players take control of a cat who has to avoid the neghbours' dog who keeps coming at him.
+The game had three difficulty levels and ends once the dog collides with the cat.

 ## Getting Started